-The Bucks Family Info and Local Offer website allows you to filter by "Type of Special Educational Needs" which includes Physical Disabilities.
+The Buckinghamshire Family Information Service and Local Offer website allows you to filter by "Type of Special Educational Needs" which includes Physical Disabilities.
 Where provided, facility lists can be found for organisations, services and activities.
 These include things like wheelchair ramps, hearing loops and disabled toilets.

-This free guide is produced in association with Motability and has listings of days out in Britain for the disabled visitor.
+This free guide is produced in association with Motability and has listings of days out in Britain for people with a disability.

 English Heritage manages most of the historic castles and monuments in England.
 You can search for attractions on the English Heritage website by county or postcode and find out what special facilities each location has.